awslabs/aws-web3-ws-provider/README.md

 # aws-web3-ws-provider

-This is an npm package that takes care of Signature Version 4 authentication when using the web3 library with Ethereum nodes on [Amazon Managed Blockchain](https://aws.amazon.com/managed-blockchain/).
+This is an npm package that takes care of Signature Version 4 authentication for websocket connections to Ethereum nodes on
+[Amazon Managed Blockchain](https://aws.amazon.com/managed-blockchain/).

 ## Installing

-Be sure to include `"type": "module"` in your `package.json` file.
+Install and save as a dependency using NPM:
 `npm install aws-web3-ws-provider --save`

 ## Example